 The reality is, Emerson Eggerichs teachings are little more than patriarchy with a bad face-lift.
 They have proven incredibly damaging to many persons and marriages.
 However, the dangers do not stop there.
 Eggerichs disregard for abuse extends far beyond the marital relationship and plays directly into how he addresses victims of child-sex abuse as well.

-In order to demonstrate just how damaging these teachings truly are, it is necessary to tell the story of a woman who attended Trinity Church in East Lansing, Michigan during the time Eggerichs was senior pastor there.
+In order to demonstrate just how damaging these teachings truly are, it is necessary to recount allegations against Eggerichs, made by a woman who attended Trinity Church in East Lansing, Michigan during the time Eggerichs was senior pastor there.
 This woman, Gail, has grown to be a friend as she and I have connected through this blog, over social media, and via phone.
 I have found Gail to be a strong, resilient, and compassionate sister in Christ.
 She and her husband have been married for 29 years, have 2 daughters, and have several grandchildren whom they adore.

 I tell her story with her full permission.